 Why are agencies attractive to hackers?

-There are four primary reasons why agencies are an attractive target for cyberattack:
+Four primary reasons why agencies are an attractive target for cyberattacks:

 - Turnover has long plagued agencies, and with turnover comes an often-overlooked threat – data theft.

-- Agencies are often early adopters of technology, many of which are reliant on cloud services (Box, Dropbox, Office365, Slack, G-Suite, etc.) for business operations, productivity and efficiency.
-Because of limited IT resources, these agencies often don’t realize that these cloud-apps are highly vulnerable to cyberattack, even with the security protections inherent to each service.
+- Agencies are often early adopters of technology, many of which are reliant on cloud services (Box, Dropbox, Office365, Slack, G-Suite, etc.) for business operations, productivity, and efficiency.
+Because of limited IT resources, these agencies often don’t realize that these cloud apps are highly vulnerable to cyberattacks, even with the security protections inherent to each service.

 What’s at stake for agencies?